brac10/how2book/SOFTWARE/ansible/ansible.md

 ---
 # Ansible Commands
 ---

+## Mapping Devices

+Use the following command to map IP to MAC addresses

+- sudo nmap -sP 192.168.1.1/24 >network.txt 2>&1

+The file contains MAC - Manufacturing information in a report form.

-## Step 1: Once Installed - Configure Ansible Hosts & Groups (This is performed on your host computer)
+## Once Installed - Configure Ansible Hosts & Groups (This is performed on your host computer)

 \$sudo nano /etc/ansible/hosts